srky420/capstone-django/README.md

 ## Support

+Thank you for going through this extensive documentation.
+I hope it helps!
+Please provide me with feedback for any changes or improvements.

-For any queries or questions:
+For any questions or feedback:

 [LinkedIn](https://www.linkedin.com/in/shahrukh-khan-2b8968242/)